-The nearshore waters of the estuary as a whole were in good-fair condition (B/C) during 2018, consistent with the overall trend in condition since 2011.

-The average nearshore FCI scores for each zone of the estuary show that all were in fair (C) or good (B) condition in summer and autumn, with the exception of the MSE, whose condition in autumn was poor (D).
-This decline in condition probably reflects the effects of a period of stratification and hypoxia in late May, which coincided with the sampling of fish in the MSE, and also the potential influence of algal blooms at this time.
+The nearshore waters of the estuary as a whole were in fair condition (C) during 2019, consistent with the overall trend in condition since 2011.
+The average nearshore FCI scores for each zone of the estuary show that all were in broadly fair (C) condition in summer, with the exception of the USE, whose condition in summer was good (B).

-Small-bodied, schooling species of hardyheads (Atherinidae) and gobies (Gobiidae) once again dominated catches from the nearshore waters of the estuary in 2018, comprising seven of the eight most abundant nearshore species overall.
-In particular, Wallace's hardyhead was again the most abundant species overall and in the CE, MSE and USE, reflecting the preference of this species for the fresh to brackish conditions that were present in these zones during the 2018 monitoring period.
-Other abundant species of goby and hardyhead included the Elongate hardyhead and Silverfish, which prefer more saline waters, the tropical Mugil's hardyhead in the CE, the Bluespot goby in the USE and Red-spot goby in the MSE.
-Perth herring were also abundant in the USE (20% of the total catch in that zone).
+Small-bodied, schooling species of hardyheads (Atherinidae) and gobies (Gobiidae) once again dominated catches from the nearshore waters of the estuary in 2019, constituting the five most abundant nearshore species overall.
+In particular, Wallace's hardyhead was again the most abundant species overall and in the CE, MSE and USE, reflecting the preference of this species for the fresh to brackish conditions that were present in these zones during the 2019 monitoring period.
+Other abundant species of small, schooling fish included the Elongate hardyhead, Mugil's hardyhead and Sandy sprat, which prefer more saline waters, the Bluespot goby in the CE and USE, Red-spot goby in the MSE, and Southwestern goby in the USE.

-As in previous years, and as is typical for this and similar estuaries in south-western Australia, the total number of species recorded in the nearshore waters of each zone declined in an upstream direction, from 29 species in the LSCE to 15 species in the USE.
+As in previous years, and as is typical for this and similar estuaries in south-western Australia, the total number of species recorded in the nearshore waters of each zone declined in an upstream direction, from 23 species in the LSCE to 16 species in the USE.